Baptistemontan/leptos_i18n/docs/book/src/appendix_i18n_ally.md

 ## Common settings

-There is multiple settings for the extension that you can set in `.vscode/settings.json`, those are all optionnal, here is non exhaustive list with their (default):
+There is multiple settings for the extension that you can set in `.vscode/settings.json`, those are all optional, here is non exhaustive list with their (default):

 - `i18n-ally.keystyle` (auto): this one can be `flat` (`"a.b.c": "..."`) or `nested` (`"a": { "b": { "c": "..." } }`), this is irrelevant to you if you don't use subkeys, but if you do, set it to `"nested"` as this is the style that this lib support.